Liver Cancer: What to Know

 -

-You cannot eat because you feel nauseous or are vomiting.
+You can't eat because you feel like throwing up or you throw up.

 -